18. You acquired an unusual interest in Zoroastrianism. Why is this?

 Professor Boyce favoured the steppelands of Central Asia, noted for archaic sites exhumed by Soviet archaeologists.
 The phase she indicated was prior to the migrations onto the Iranian plateau.
 The Gathas are said to describe a pastoralist society of priests and herdsmen (or farmers).
 Fixed settlements are implied for the way of life involved in a “pre-nomadic period.”

 18.4 Sintashta and Arkaim

-Her reconstruction of Old Avestan society posits Zarathushtra in objection to cattle-raiding war bands.
+Her reconstruction of Old Avestan society presents Zarathushtra in objection to cattle-raiding war bands.
 The afflicting “non-herdsmen” are implied as renegades from the appropriate code of life that is stressed in the Gathas with much allusion.
-The new technology of bronze weapons was acquired by steppe dwellers from cultures to the south, and the pastoral way of life was threatened by the emerging class of warriors.
-The war chariot became a prominent feature of Iranian life, apparently first with two horses and later with four.
+The new technology of bronze weapons was acquired by steppe dwellers from cultures to the south; the pastoral way of life was threatened by the emerging class of warriors.
+The war chariot became a prominent feature of early Iranian life, apparently first with two horses and later with four.
 Social conditions changed greatly with the migrations southward that are stipulated.
-The nuances of Gathic terminology permit intricate interpretations of various concepts, though disagreements have been marked amongst exegetes.
+The nuances of Gathic terminology permit intricate interpretations of various concepts.
+Disagreements have occurred amongst exegetes.

 The Arkaim settlement